 2. Provide a submission for your application

-It's natural for some relationships to be"weaker" in some of the 4 areas than others.
-When preparing visa applications, Vivian would note which aspects are stronger and which aspects aren’t as strong.
+It's natural for some relationships to be "weaker" in some of the 4 areas than others.
+When preparing visa applications, Tony would note which aspects are stronger and which aspects aren’t as strong.

 3. Provide a relationship timeline You should show a progression of how your relationship has developed, highlighting the important dates.
 You can do this through your relationship statements, or through your other supporting documents.